ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 --- abstract

-This document specifies the Privacy Pass protocol for providing client-authorization without providing the ability to link client interactions together.
+This document specifies the Privacy Pass protocol for privacy-preserving methods for authorization of clients to servers.
+In this context, privacy-preserving ensures that client re-authorization events cannot be linked to any previous initial authorization.
+Privacy Pass is intended to be used as a performant protocol for usage in the Internet setting.

 --- middle